A review of the BCAK 20th Anniversary Event

-I had done it on a daily basis 20 years ago.
+I had done it daily 20 years ago.
 Every morning, I would head up the mountain to Simon Fraser University.

-Tonight I was at SFU because there was a 20 year celebration for the British Columbia Association of Kinesiolgists (BCAK).
+I was at SFU because there was a 20-year celebration for the British Columbia Association of Kinesiologists (BCAK).
 I was also there to see an instructor, Craig Asmundson, and co-op coordinator, Nancy Johnson, who played a big part while I was at university.
-Plus strength coach, Roger Takahashi of the Vancouver Canucks was there to share his journey from kinesiology student to kinesiology professional.
+Plus, strength coach Roger Takahashi of the Vancouver Canucks was there to share his journey from kinesiology student to kinesiology professional.

-The evening started off with a celebration of Craig Asmundson and Nancy Johnson on their contribution to the BCAK.
-Both helped start the BCAK, 20 years ago, and were early presidents of the association.
+The evening started with a celebration of Craig Asmundson and Nancy Johnson on their contribution to the BCAK.
+Both helped create the BCAK 20 years ago and were early presidents of the association.

 The association has grown to be a voice and advocate for kinesiologists in British Columbia.

-The next part of the evening was a presentation of Roger Takahashi.
+The next part of the evening was a presentation by Roger Takahashi.
 It was great to hear Roger Takahashi share his journey.
-I remember when I worked at a physical therapy clinic, I loved hearing about other people’s professions.
-It is fascinating to hear what people do, the skills they have and the journey they have taken to get where they are.
+When I worked at a physical therapy clinic, I loved hearing about other people’s professions.
+It is fascinating to listen to what people do, their skills, and their journey to get where they are.

 Let me go through some of the highlights of Roger’s presentation.

-Roger highlighted the importance of volunteer work and how it was a key thing to him getting his job.
+Roger highlighted the importance of volunteer work and how it was pivotal to him getting his job.

 Roger’s Interview with the Canucks

-A great story he told is the job interview he had with the Canucks in 2003.
-He described sitting in a chair and on the other side of the room was a long table with every member of the Canucks.
-All the management, coaching and medical staff.
-He described the interview like a shooting drill of questions.
-He had no idea on how the interview went, but looking back he feels his volunteer work gave him the understanding of the day to day operations of hockey which set him apart from other candidates.
-In the interview he was able to show he understood the process around hockey but also understood hockey training.
+He told a great story is the job interview he had with the Canucks in 2003.
+He described sitting in a chair, and on the other side of the room was a long table with every member of the Canucks.
+All the management, coaching, and medical staff.
+He described the interview as a shooting drill of questions.
+He had no idea how the interview went, but looking back, he feels his volunteer work gave him an understanding of hockey’s day-to-day operations, which set him apart from other candidates.
+In the interview, he showed he understood the process of hockey and understood hockey training.

 He talked about how the physical aspect of a hockey player is a small part of an athlete.
-Bigger components are their attitude, work ethic, how they handle disappointment and how they have developed over the years.
+More extensive components are their attitude, work ethic, handling disappointment, and how they have developed over the years.

 Roger also talked about what he does in a day.
-He said as an NHL strength coach there is a lot more than supervising programs and shouting out things.
-He also works on gym maintenance, gym cleaning, researching on training and supplements, individual player injury needs, travel, planning periodization programs, preparing for games and wrapping up after a game.
+As an NHL strength coach, he said there is a lot more than supervising programs and shouting out things.
+He also works on gym maintenance, gym cleaning, researching on training and supplements, individual player injury needs, travel, planning periodization programs, preparing for games, and wrapping up after a match.

 3 Future Trends of Hockey Training

-- Supplementation companies are always creating new products but it is important to understand if the product will help or hinder the athlete.
+- Supplementation companies are constantly creating new products, but it is essential to understand if the product will help or hinder the athlete.

-- He feels breathing and training is probably where more of the focus will go with training over the next few years.
+- He feels breathing and training are probably where more of the focus will go with activity over the next few years.

 Then the event wrapped up with a social and cake to celebrate 20 years of BCAK.

-It was great to see the support from the students of the Department of Biomedical Physiology and Kinesiology and the student association.
+It was great to see the support from the Department of Biomedical Physiology and Kinesiology students and the student association.
 About 150 students attended the event.

-Darleen Bemister and Cheri Fiedler of the Biomedical Physiology and Kinesiology Co-op did a great job organizing things and running a smooth and successful event.
+Darleen Bemister and Cheri Fiedler of the Biomedical Physiology and Kinesiology Co-op organized things and ran a smooth and successful event.

 Few Highlights of the Event